 Diane Madden, Associate Artistic Director of the Trisha Brown Company, was our inaugural choreographer in residence at the Mahler & LeWitt Studios.
-She joined us so that she could spend time exploring her own choreography and also to help us consider opportunities for developing choreographic and movement practices in our program.
-During her residency Diane organized a series of movement workshops and invited the residents to participate.
-Her notes on this page reflect on the workshops as well as on a photoshoot with Tim Smyth who took the accompanying portraits.
+In 2017 she joined us so that she could spend time exploring her own choreography and also to help us consider opportunities for developing choreographic and movement practices in our program.
+During her initial residency Diane organized a series of movement workshops and invited the residents to participate.
+Her notes further down this page reflect on the workshops as well as on a photoshoot with Tim Smyth who took the accompanying portraits.

 NOTES ON A WORKSHOP

 by Diane Madden